DrMint/Okuma-Reader/README.md

 ### Full installation using release packages

 The [release packages](https://github.com/DrMint/Okuma-Reader/releases "release packages") are stable versions of Okuma.
-They are snapshot of the reposity.
+They are snapshot of the repository.
 This method doesn't requiere Git to be installed of your computer.

 1. Download the lastest release
 2. Create library folder